ehfuse/forma/docs/performance-optimization-en.md

     ],
 });

-// ✅ Subscribe only to array length - re-renders only when items are added/removed const todoCount = state.useValue("todos.length");
+// ✅ Subscribe to array length only - re-renders only when items are added/removed const todoCount = state.useValue("todos.length");

-// ✅ Subscribe to specific item - re-renders only when that item changes const firstTodo = state.useValue("todos.0.text");
+// ✅ Subscribe to specific items only - re-renders only when that item changes const firstTodo = state.useValue("todos.0.text");

 const addTodo = () => {